 An estimated one of every six children is affected by neurological conditions that require treatment, and the incidence appears to be increasing.
 For example, a new case of autism is diagnosed in the United States every 15 minutes.
 According to the Centers for Disease Control, one in every 68 children in the United States has autism, pervasive developmental disorder (PDD) or another autism spectrum disorder.
 These disorders occur in all racial, ethnic and socioeconomic groups.

 There is a clear need for meaningful and appropriate social activities tailored for children and adults with autism spectrum disorder.
 People with sensory, social, and learning disabilities have the capacity to participate in a range of community activities when provided the opportunity and appropriate supports.
 When we provide opportunities for individuals with these disabilities to engage, the benefits include greater community, civic, and social participation for everyone.

-Sensory-Friendly Performances are generously sponsored by Delta Dental of Michigan with additional support provided by the Michigan Council for Arts and Cultural Affairs; MSU Office of the President; College of Education; Research in Autism, Intellectual and Neurodevelopmental Disabilities (RAIND) program; and University Outreach and Engagement.
+Sensory-Friendly Performances are generously sponsored by Delta Dental of Michigan with additional support provided by the Michigan Council for Arts and Cultural Affairs; MSU Office for Inclusion and Intercultural Initiatives; Office of the President; College of Education; Research in Autism, Intellectual and Neurodevelopmental Disabilities (RAIND) program; University Outreach and Engagement; and Peckham, Inc.